andrewrnoel87/andrewrnoel87.github.io/_posts/2023-12-11-Asynchronous_Programming.markdown

 __Coroutine__ is any function that has the __async__ keyword before it.
 It is called a coroutine because it is capable of cooperatively running with other __tasks__ and __coroutines__.
 It is able to pause its execution in the middle before returning some value and give control to another coroutine.
 Coroutines can be scheduled as a __task__.
 That __task__ will need to be __awaited__.

+<u>Task<u>

+A __Task__ is a wrapped coroutine that can be executed independently, allowing the wrapped coroutine to execute in the background.

 """"""

 # Notes

-- All coroutines must be __awaited__ in some way.

-- In Python, an asynchronous program that does not explicitly define other threads runs in one thread.
-The async paradigm enables better concurreny and simpler programs and is recommended to use over standard multithreading.

-- The most straightforward definition of a coroutine is a function that can suspend its execution and resume later.
-Coroutines are functions that can yield their control periodically or when in idle to allow other coroutines to run.
-This is how concurrency is implemented in a single thread.

-- The __await__ keyword can only be used inside of a function that is defined with __async__/ a coroutine.

 - In asynchronous programming, you no longer need to run code strictly based off of the clock speed of the processor.
 You setup an event loop.

 - An __event loop__ lets you schedule tasks to fun in the future.
 It allows you to await one block of code before doing another block.

 - Async was introduced in Python as an alternative to threading.
 Async is preferred when applicable because async tends to be more understandable.
+Asynchronous programming is Python's version of __multitasking__.

 - Async code runs in __one__ thread.